ThreeDimensions1/GameGuard/README.md

 ![Logo](GameGuard/banner.png)

-Small, simple but powerful reminder of drinking water, eating food, or taking reaks when you work or game.
+Small, simple but powerful reminder of drinking water, eating food, or taking breaks when you work or game.

 ## Features